Meyaal/Game/README.md

 ## GitHub Pages

-* The site was deployed to GitHub pages.
+The site was deployed to GitHub pages.
 The steps to deploy are as follows:
 * In the GitHub repository, navigate to the Settings tab
 * From the source section drop-down menu, select the Master Branch
 * Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-You'll find the link here

 # Credits